Richard Hickock: Aftermath

-In 2017, The Wall Street Journal uncovered a handwritten manuscript that Hickock wrote during the time that he awaited his execution on death row.
-The manuscript, reportedly titled The High Road to Hell, allegedly shone a light on the motive behind the murders, which to this day is in dispute.
-Before his execution, Hickock had insisted (and Smith concurred) that Smith committed all of the murders himself.
-However, Hickock's manuscript describes how he shined a flashlight on each of the four Clutters' heads while Smith fired; Hickock's only regret, according to the manuscript, was that Smith did all of the killing and Hickock personally committed no murders.
+In 2017, The Wall Street Journal uncovered a handwritten manuscript that Hickock wrote while he waited for his execution on death row.
+The manuscript, reportedly titled The High Road to Hell, allegedly suggested a motive for the murders, which remains disputed.
+Before his execution, Hickock had insisted (and Smith concurred) that Smith committed all of the murders.
+However, Hickock's manuscript describes how he shined a flashlight on each of the four Clutters' heads while Smith fired; Hickock's only regret, according to the manuscript, was that Smith killed all the victims and Hickock committed no murders.
 In discussing his alleged motive, Hickock claimed that he had committed the killings in a murder-for-hire plot in exchange for $5,000 from a man only named Roberts, writing, "I was going to kill a person.
 Maybe more than one.
 Could I do it?
 Maybe I'll back out.
 But I can't back out, I've taken the money.
 I've spent some of it.
 Besides, I thought, I know too much."
 Throughout 1961, Hickock sent the manuscript to reporter Mack Nations, who had promised to convert it into a book-length manuscript.
-After completing the project, Nations sent the converted manuscript to the publishing company Random House, but they sent it back and let Nations know that they had already commissioned Capote to write about the Clutter murders.
+After completing the project, Nations sent the converted manuscript to the publishing company Random House, but they returned and advised they had already commissioned Capote to write about the murders.

 Writer Kevin Helliker of the Journal speculated that Hickock may have been pathologically lying or engaging in fantasy in his manuscript, arguing that had Hickock's story been true, he and Smith likely would have used the information to try to negotiate their way out of their death sentences by pinning the crime on Roberts, and he and Smith would not have struggled to make ends meet after the crime if they had been paid for it.
 Michael Stone, a Columbia University psychiatrist who specialized in studying Smith and Hickock, read the manuscript at the request of the Journal and said on the record, "I don't believe for a minute that they got paid to do it."